What Does an Accountability Partner Do?

 A Motivation Channel

-Starting with a goal is not enough--a person needs to stay motivated throughout the journey to reach the end.
+Starting with a goal is not enough--a person needs to stay motivated throughout the journey to keep up their system and reach the end.
 An accountability partnership needs to provide encouragement to keep moving forward and not give up even in the face of huge setbacks or failures.

 Reminders to Celebrate Wins